 With SY-5609, we believe that we have the opportunity to address significant unmet medical needs across a range of cancers.
-Our clinical development program for SY-5609 is currently focused on patients with advanced breast, colorectal, lung, ovarian or pancreatic cancer, and patients with other solid tumors with Rb pathway alterations.
+Our clinical development program for SY-5609 is currently focused on patients with pancreatic cancer, hematologic malignancies, and BRAF-mutant colorectal cancer.